Praful Patel: Strong junior teams to propel India’s World Cup dream | Goal.com

 India’s women team has been playing several international games and competitions lately and Patel highlighted there is an immense opportunity to grow the game further.
 In the last three months, India women have played over 15 international games. in fact, India hosted its first-ever quadrangular tournament this season.

-Patel and Abhishek Yadav have focused on restructuring and developing women's football, which is evident to see.
+Under the leadership of Patel and Das, AIFF has have focused on restructuring and developing women's football, which is evident to see.

 He also shared his insights on why Indian football is certainly growing in the right direction which would benefit all stakeholders.
 Under Patel’s leadership, India has already hosted the Under-17 World Cup in 2017 and would now host the girls edition next year.